huawen-poppy/Unify/text_embedding/README.md

 ---

 ## Summary
-This project provides multiple workflows for generating **gene functional descriptions and embeddings**:
+This README provides multiple workflows for generating **gene functional descriptions and embeddings**:
 - Using **NCBI descriptions** (via `mygene`)
 - Using **GO annotation files**
 - Using **protein sequence annotation tools**